 - How best to treat it

-The MedStar Georgetown Cancer Network at MedStar Montgomery has thyroid cancer specialists who can offer you individualized treatment based on your needs.
+The MedStar Georgetown Cancer Institute at MedStar Montgomery has thyroid cancer specialists who can offer you individualized treatment based on your needs.
 Thyroid cancer occurs in tissues of the endocrine system which consists of your body’s hormone-secreting glands including the thyroid, parathyroid, adrenal, pancreas, and pituitary glands.
 These glands are located in different areas of the body and produce hormones that regulate many bodily functions.